micmejia/bible-dump/NKJV/Isaiah/Isa 4.md

 then the Lord will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
 For over all the glory there _will be_ a [^b]covering.

 ###### 6
-And there will be a tabernacle for shade in the daytime from the heat, for a place of refuge, and for a shelter from storm and rain. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Isaiah 4:4 _bloodshed_ [^b]: Isaiah 4:5 _canopy_
+And there will be a tabernacle for shade in the daytime from the heat, for a place of refuge, and for a shelter from storm and rain.